What If I Take an Overdose of Levalbuterol?

 - Loss of life.

-How Should Levalbuterol Be Stored?
+How Should It Be Stored?

 Levalbuterol should be stored at room temperature, away from moisture and heat.
+Keep this and all medications out of the reach of children.What Should I Do If I Miss a Dose?

-If you do not take your levalbuterol as scheduled, take your missed dose as soon as you remember, but do not take your doses more often than every four hours, unless absolutely necessary to control an attack.
+If you do not take your levalbuterol as scheduled, take your missed dose as soon as you remember, but do not take your doses more often than every four hours, unless absolutely necessary to control an attack.- Levalbuterol 0.31 mg/3 mL vials

 - Levalbuterol 0.63 mg/3 mL vials